Gaspard--/KentFrNotes/NaturalComputation/cours2.md

 # Pebbles, Metropolis, needles

-Asumming a cercle in a square, and pebbles evenly distributed.
+Assumming a cercle in a square, and pebbles evenly distributed.

 In that case:
 pebbles in circle / pebbles in square